Live & Kicking: History

 They were replaced by Zoë Ball and Jamie Theakston, who presented it for three years.
 According to the BBC, the show's popularity was at its peak during the 1996/1997 series when the show regularly had 2.5 million viewers.
 Around this time Mr. Blobby, played by Barry Killerby, also appeared on the series.

 After three years, Ball decided to move on due to a hectic schedule, and Theakston followed.
 The final episode hosted by Ball and Theakston later won the show a children's BAFTA award for Best Entertainment show in November 1999.

 The show returned in Autumn 1999 with new presenters Emma Ledden and Steve Wilson,.
-They lasted for one series only, because ratings dropped to 1.6 million during their tenure.
-At the same time rival SMTV Live on competitor channel ITV was relaunched to feature more comedic elements and its innuendo and features began to gain popularity.
-Fully Booked, the BBC's summer replacement, was also revamped and retitled as FBi, but ratings continued to drop.
+They lasted for one series only.
 The following October, the programme was completely revamped, with a line-up of four: Ortis Deley, Katy Hill, Trey Farley and Sarah Cawood.

-Ratings continued to plummet, because of the continuing success of SMTV Live.
-In an unprecedented move, in March 2001 the BBC extended the series over the summer, like SMTV was broadcast, but announced it would end in the autumn.
-Hill was replaced by Heather Suttie as the show was moved to BBC Scotland on 21 April until 15 September 2001 when the final show aired.
+In 2001 the BBC announced the programme would end after 8 years.
+Hill was replaced by Heather Suttie until 15 September 2001 when the final show aired.
 It was replaced by The Saturday Show, which continued to be broadcast all year round.